Joseph Heathcott

 Joseph Heathcott is the Director of the Laboratory for Urban Spatial and Landscape Research, and Professor of Urban and Environmental Studies at The New School.
 His work examines the metropolis and its diverse cultures, institutions, and environments within a comparative and global perspective.
 His research and teaching interests include: cities real and imagined; social and spatial inequality; history and theory of the built environment; race, class, and urban planning; urban redevelopment; cities as living archives of creativity, urbanity, and design.

 Heathcott's work has appeared in a range of venues, from books and magazines, to exhibits, blogs, 'zines, and journals of opinion.
-He has been awarded fellowships and grants from the Russell Sage Foundation, the Gerda Henkel Foundation, U.S. Fulbright, the American Council of Learned Societies, the Erasmus Institute, the Mellon Foundation, The Global Architectural History Teaching Collaborative/MIT, the Brown Center for the Humanities, and the Zolberg Institute for Migration Studies.
+He has been awarded fellowships and grants from the Gerda Henkel Foundation, U.S. Fulbright, the American Council of Learned Societies, the Erasmus Institute, the Mellon Foundation, The Global Architectural History Teaching Collaborative/MIT, the Brown Center for the Humanities, and the Zolberg Institute for Migration Studies.
 He frequently volunteers his time with neighborhood groups and community organizations around issues of planning, preservation, and urban design.